PacifiCorp: Electric vehicles

 Calling it a "new era of utility involvement in transportation electrification," the Portland Business Journal in 2018 described PacifiCorp's electric vehicle promotion program as a plan that promises new electric vehicle charging sites, outreach and education efforts.
 The program was spawn from legislation passed in 2016 that called for more renewable energy from the state's utility companies.

 Customers

 As of May 1, 2007, Rocky Mountain Power serves approximately 758,000 customers in Utah, 129,000 customers in Idaho, and 67,000 customers in Wyoming.

 Net metering

 In November 2017, Rocky Mountain Power made a deal with Utah's utility authorities to phase out net metering.
 The program was paying customers who generated their own electricity with rooftop solar panels the residential rate for their excess energy that got sent back into the energy grid.
 As of August 2018, new rooftop solar installations were down 23 percent, likely due to the cancellation of the net metering program.
 New solar customers are paid by a transitional program that pays slightly less than the residential rate until 2033.
 People who installed solar panels prior to November 2017 are grandfathered at the previous rates until 2035.

-Organization

-PacifiCorp is headquartered in the Lloyd Center Tower at 825 N.E.
-Multnomah Street, Portland, Oregon, in the Lloyd District.
-Pacific Power is also headquartered in the same building.
-Rocky Mountain Power is headquartered in Salt Lake City, Utah.